Nodes

 Printing the AST

-To visualize the AST of a source file, use the dump command:
+To visualize the AST of a source file, use the dump command (which

 Analyzing code portions

-To analyze only a specific portion of the code, use the global --ls
+To analyze only a specific portion of the code, use the dump

-(line start) and --le (line end) options.
-For example, to print the
+subcommand's --line-start and --line-end options.
+For example, to

 Listing functions